 Glaucoma is the leading cause of irreversible blindness in the world.
 It is a group of eye conditions that is commonly referred to as “the silent thief of sight” because the symptoms develop slowly and often go unnoticed.
-Many patients suffering from glaucoma lose up to 40 percent loss in vision before realizing there is a problem.
+Patients diagnosed with glaucoma can lose up to 40% of their sight before noticing any problems with their vision.

 While less common, glaucoma can also be caused by blunt or chemical eye injuries, a severe infection, blocked blood vessels, and inflammatory conditions.